JerryEdensjr/MovieEnvoy/README.md

 ### Time Limit
 Time: 24 hrs. - Started 11:55 pm PT

+### Todo's if there is time
+1. Put API key into xcconfig

 ### Build an app with these requirements:
 1. List movie categories as a UITabBar, with the following categories:
     * Now Playing